 Let’s go over the basics of titling, the will, and trusts.

 The Will and Probate Court

 Probate court is a system that deals with the property and debts of a decedent (a person who has died).
-Their role is to assure that their debts are paid and that any remaining assets are distributed according to the will.
-When a person dies, it is up to the court and the executor, a person who is the representative of the court, to distribute the assets according to the probate declaration.
+Its role is to assure that their debts are paid.
+In addition to ensuring any remaining assets are distributed according to the will.
+When a person dies, it is up to the court and the executor to distribute the assets according to the probate declaration.

 Probate court can take up to 9 – 15 months to determine and distribute assets to heirs.
 The costs of probate court can be up to 7-9% of the total amount of the estate.
-If you only have a Will without titling your accounts, your estate is susceptible to the interpretations of the state and can lead to your estate being distributed against your wishes.
+If you only have a will without titling your accounts, your estate is susceptible to the interpretations of the state.
+Thus, can lead to your estate being distributed against your wishes.
 Many people seek ways to avoid probate as the time and cost can greatly harm and inconvenience their estate and their heirs.

 There are several ways to avoid assets going through probate.
 They are trusts, legal titling, and beneficiaries by contract.

 A valid will is extremely important to have because it will give instructions to the court about how your assets will be distributed.

 When someone dies with a valid will, they will die “Testate” meaning their assets will transfer through the probate court to their heirs and legatees.
 A legatee is an heir that is specifically named in the will.

 If you do not have a valid will, you will die “Intestate” which means the courts will determine who will receive your property based on closest familial relation.

 If you do not have a will or a known family, your assets will be gifted to the state!
 As an example of how common this is, the state of Colorado alone is holding over $400 million in unclaimed money from its residents.
 If your desires are to benefit someone outside of your immediate family, you would need a will to state this.